Zora Neale Hurston

 Plasticity in Mate Choice

 For my senior honors thesis, I pursued an independent research project on female mate choice.
 I designed and tested methods to answer the questions: a) has female mate choice evolved in introduced populations after two years; b) is female mate choice a developmentally plastic trait; and c) is plasticity in the trait evolving?
 I conducted over 100 dichotomous mate choice trials with females from one source high-predation population and four introduction low-predation populations, including sisters reared in two treatment groups, with and without predator cue.
 We found a predator-induced increase in overall female responsiveness, defined as interest in either male, and greater responsiveness in the source high-predation population.
-I presented my thesis at Front Range Student Ecology Symposium and the 2013 Animal Behavior Society Conference and am currently preparing our manuscript for resubmission.
+I presented my thesis at Front Range Student Ecology Symposium and the 2013 Animal Behavior Society Conference.

 For an NSF-FIBR-funded project with Dr. Cameron Ghalambor, I am currently constructing cDNA libraries from brains of fish collected from the source population, four introduction populations, and a natural low predation population - then raised in the lab in a common garden set-up.
 We will use high-throughput sequencing to look for whole-brain gene expression differences associated with rapid and long-term adaptation to predator free environments.
 This project is part of my work with Dr. Kim Hoke's lab investigating the evolution of the neural mechanisms of behavior.
 We're excited to see the results!

-Check out Dr. Ghalambor's latest paper for more information about this system!
+Check out Dr. Ghalambor's recent paper for more information about this system!

 Rapid Evolution of Behavior